 (17) High-bandwidth Brain-Computer Interfaces (BCI) will come online for public use: Technologist and futurist Ray Kurzweil has predicted that in the mid-2030s, we will begin connecting the human neocortex to the cloud.
 This next decade will see tremendous progress in that direction, first serving those with spinal cord injuries, whereby patients will regain both sensory capacity and motor control.
 Yet beyond assisting those with motor function loss, several BCI pioneers are now attempting to supplement their baseline cognitive abilities, a pursuit with the potential to increase their sensorium, memory and even intelligence.
 This metatrend is fueled by the convergence of: materials science, machine learning, and robotics.

-(18) High-resolution VR will transform both retail and real estate shopping: High-resolution, lightweight virtual reality headsets will allow individuals at home to shop for everything from clothing to real estate from the convenience of their living room.
+(18) High-resolution Virtual Reality will transform both retail and real estate shopping: High-resolution, lightweight virtual reality headsets will allow individuals at home to shop for everything from clothing to real estate from the convenience of their living room.
 Need a new outfit?
-Your AI knows your detailed body measurements and can whip up a fashion show featuring your avatar wearing the latest 20 designs on a runway.
+Your AI assistant knows your detailed body measurements and can whip up a fashion show featuring your avatar wearing the latest 20 designs on a runway.
 Want to see how your furniture might look inside a house you’re viewing online?
 No problem!
-Your AI can populate the property with your virtualized inventory and give you a guided tour.
-This metatrend is enabled by the convergence of: VR, machine learning, and high-bandwidth networks.
+Your AI assistant can populate the property with your virtualized inventory and give you a guided tour.
+This metatrend is enabled by the convergence of: Virtual Reality, machine learning, and high-bandwidth networks.

 (19) Increased focus on sustainability and the environment: An increase in global environmental awareness and concern over global warming will drive companies to invest in sustainability, both from a necessity standpoint and for marketing purposes.
 Breakthroughs in materials science, enabled by AI, will allow companies to drive tremendous reductions in waste and environmental contamination.
 One company’s waste will become another company’s profit center.
 This metatrend is enabled by the convergence of: materials science, artificial intelligence, and broadband networks.